zephyrproject-rtos/zephyr/boards/arm/nrf5340dk_nrf5340/doc/index.rst

 =============================================================================

-Applications on the nRF5340 may contain a Secure and a Non-Secure firmware image for the Application MCU.
+Applications on the nRF5340 may contain a Secure and a Non-Secure firmware image for the application core.
 The Secure image can be built using either Zephyr or `Trusted Firmware M`_ (TF-M).
 Non-Secure firmware images are always built using Zephyr.
 The two alternatives are described below.